OfficeDev/script-lab-2017/TESTING.md

 * Sharing:
   * Copying to clipboard works
   * Can share as gist, public and private
+    * Gist URL should be updated in snippet information
   * Can update existing gist
   * Update option should not appear in share menu after importing a gist that you do not own
   * Update option appears in share menu after initial publish of a new gist or a gist that you did not previously own
   * Deleting a gist and then trying to update it via local copy should prompt full refresh